 That said, some tart cherry juice varieties can contain substantial amounts of added sugars.
 Thus, it’s reasonable to expect the most benefits from unsweetened varieties.

 Here are 10 science-based health benefits of tart cherry juice.

 Tart cherry juice is rich in various nutrients.
-An 8-ounce (240-ml) serving contains 119 calories and the following (1):
+An 8-ounce (oz), or 240-milliliter (mL), serving contains the following (

 One easy way to tell tart cherries from sweet varieties is by their color.
 Sweet cherries tend to be darker in color, whereas tart cherries retain their bright red color after being harvested.